Former Attis Ethanol plant fire finally out - NewsBreak

 The emergency order was then rescinded last week by Weatherup, which marked the end of the fire and the start of cleanup at the site.

 “I’m pleased to report the smoldering fire at the former Miller Brewing/Attis Ethanol facility has been completely extinguished and the last of the burnt material from the silo has been removed,” Weatherup said.
-“We’re happy to provide relief to nearby residents who dealt with the smell for far too long, and with the fire out we now look forward to a rebirth at the site.”Man allegedly assaults woman for ‘ruining Thanksgiving’ by contracting COVID
+“We’re happy to provide relief to nearby residents who dealt with the smell for far too long, and with the fire out we now look forward to a rebirth at the site.”Neighbors near former Attis Biofuels plant will soon finally have a breath of fresh air

 Now that the fire is out, Oswego County leaders say the search for a new owner for the site will happen at a faster rate.